Sarika191/mywebee/README.md

 🚀 Sarika's Portfolio & Projects

 Welcome to my GitHub repository!
 This contains my personal website, projects, and fun games.
 🌐 About Me
 A tech enthusiast passionate about problem-solving, web design, and interactive projects.
  📌 Projects
+ (Includes HTML,CSS AND Javascript
 - Personal Website – A dynamic, interactive portfolio with animations and responsive design.
 - Flexer – A shopping website with categories like Clothes and Food(🛒 Work in progress).
 - Food Website – A fun project showcasing different cuisines (🍔 Under development).